Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/jdbc-driver.markdown

 }
 ```

-Here is an example for a JDBC query call you may use with the above Space object.
+The following is an example for a JDBC query call you can use with the above Space object.
 Both the nested Map and nested object fields are used with the JDBC query below:

 ```sql